Deliver “Delight and Passion” to people

 Manufacturing becomes more fun!

-concept design and blueprints are made on a computer, and specifications are decided by selecting standard products from samples from material manufacturers.
-What kind of changes will collaboration between those who make wood and those who use it bring to this routine in the construction industry?
-Inoue, the former president of Sorin, hopes that manufacturing will become more interesting.
+concept design and blueprints are created on computers, and specifications are determined by selecting standard products from material manufacturers' samples—how will collaboration between those who produce wood and those who use it bring about changes in this routine of the construction industry?
+Mr. Inoue, the former representative of Sorin, is hopeful that it will make manufacturing more interesting.

-"Recently, I had the opportunity to exchange opinions with an architect, a carpenter, a lumberyard, and myself, a forestry worker.
-In today's architecture, the design is submitted first and everyone works according to it, but if we were to be involved from the planning stage, we would be able to propose things to the carpenters, lumberyard, and forestry workers, and we would be able to come up with ideas.
-We all agreed that we could create something better.
+"Recently, I had the opportunity to exchange ideas with architects, carpenters, lumberyards, and myself, a forestry worker.
+We all agreed that in current construction, the design comes first, and everyone works accordingly, but if we were involved from the planning stage, we could offer suggestions to the carpenters, lumberyards, and forestry workers.
+We could also contribute ideas.
+We could create something better."

-So if you tell us what you want to create and tell us your initial concept, we can send it to you.
-I think that if we can have a dialogue with the concept design, we can create something incredibly interesting."
+So, if you can tell us your initial concept—what kind of thing you want to create—we can also share our ideas.
+I believe that by having a back-and-forth with the concept design, we can create something incredibly interesting."

 Wakabayashi of Nishikawa Rafters says that the uses for non-standard timber are expanding.